ThePrimeagen/fem-algos/lessons/10-trees/A-trees.md

 general tree - a tree with 0 or more children <br/>
 binary search tree - a tree in which has a specific ordering to the nodes and at most 2 children <br/>
 leaves - a node without children <br/>
-balanced - A tree is _perfectly_ balanced when any node's left and right children have the same height.
+balanced - A tree is _perfectly_ balanced when any node's left and right children have the same height. <br/>
+branching factor - the amount of children a tree has. <br/>

+ <br/> <br/>

+Hopefully this makes "seeing" quicksort start to make more sense...
+Its just a structure.

 <br/>
 <br/>